scrapy/scrapy/docs/topics/media-pipeline.rst

   by default redirects are not followed.
   See :ref:`topics-media-pipeline-redirects`.
-- ``MEDIA_CACHE_SIZE`` to limit the cache size: by default meta information (url, path and checksum) for all downloaded files and images is cached.
+- ``MEDIA_CACHE_SIZE`` to limit the cache size: by default meta information (url, path and checksum) for all downloaded files and images is cached in order to avoid downloading the same file multiple times.
   See :ref:`topics-media-pipeline-cache`.